Gulf Coast Community Services Association programs in Houston region.

 The Harris County Texas Gulf Coast Community Services Association provides support and assistance to families as they work to gain self-sufficiency and it can help meet other needs.
-A number of services and resources are offered to qualified individuals.
+A number of services, grants for paying bills and resources are offered to qualified individuals in Houston Texas as well as the county.
 Conditions and terms are in place, and funding levels are always very limited.

 Emergency assistance may be provided, as funding allows.
 Any recipients or applicants will be required to enter into a plan of action that addresses professional and personal development needs.
 Since any aid provided is short term in nature, the plan of action will help the client move towards long term self-sufficiency.

 Rental assistance is one form of financial aid provided by Gulf Coast Community Services Association.
 It is an option for income qualified clients who have received eviction or vacate notices.
 The community action agency also partners with many charities in the region, and find emergency rental assistance in Harris County.

 Another resource is the Pay Myself Back Program.
 This can help families and individuals that are in some form of financial distress.
 Funds or grants may help Houston area families by preventing loss of shelter or their utility service.
 The non-profit will provide financial assistance on a short term basis.
 Often times the client also needs enroll in programs such as SSL, ESL, Business Applications, Credit Counseling or Money Management.

 Prescription assistance may be offered in Harris County Texas.
 This is done in the form of vouchers or prescription gift cards.
 It can help people that meet certain federal government poverty guidelines.
 It can assist them with meeting their needs for their current medication only.
 It is for refills on non-expired prescriptions only.
 There is support from Gulf Coast for immigrants, the uninsured as well as low income.
 Find other ways how to get prescription assistance.